 |150 h||30 h||5 CP|

-Responsible coordinator of the module PH2283 is Alexander Holleitner.
+Responsible coordinator of the module PH2283 in the version of SS 2021 was Alexander Holleitner.

 Content, Learning Outcome and Preconditions